AbdurRahim92/data-engineering-portfolio/project1-gadget-sales-data-pipeline-projection/README.md

 ## Technologies and AWS Services Used

 - **Amazon DynamoDB Streams**: Used to capture real-time data changes in the DynamoDB table where sales transactions are recorded.
-- **Amazon Kinesis Data Streams**: Acts as the real-time data streaming service to process and analyze data on the fly.
+- **Amazon Kinesis Data Streams**: Acts as the real-time data streaming service as a medium to move the data to target.
 - **Amazon Kinesis Data Firehose**: Delivers real-time streaming data to destinations like Amazon S3 for further processing and analysis.
 - **AWS Lambda**: Provides serverless computing power to process data streams, execute transformation logic, and integrate with other AWS services without managing servers.
 - **Amazon S3**: Serves as the storage layer for processed data, ensuring durability and easy access for downstream analytics.